CodeToCommunicate/CoCoLessons/02_shell.md

 Como `rm` elimina archivos, el comando `rmdir` elimina directorios.
 Sin embargo, el directorio debe estar vacío antes de poder eliminarlo.

+### Formative assessment 3

+Given that directory must be empty before it can be removed, can you think of a way to remove all the files in a directory?
+Alternately,
+is there a way to remove a directory even if it contains files?

 ## Summary | Resumen